Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/models/nestedEnum/flatten/experimentalExtensibleEnumsTrue.md

-# Should flatten extensible enum if enabling `flatten-union-as-enum`
+# Should flatten extensible enum if enabling `experimentalExtensibleEnums`

 Sample generation should arm template and operations successfully.